 Unearthing History: The discovery of a 12,500 year old Paleo-Indian site along the Farmington River in Avon.
 Join us for a virtual series of lectures, sponsored by a grant from the Lower Farmington River and Salmon Brook Wild and Scenic Committee that will cover the many aspects of archaeology, with a focus on the Brian D. Jones Paleo-Indian discovery in Avon, Connecticut.
 All events begin at 7:00pm EST on Zoom.

 This 2024 VIRTUAL HISTORY SERIES is sponsored by Avon Historical Society, Avon Free Public Library and Avon Senior Center, in partnership with the Avon Land Trust, Farmington River Watershed Association, and the Institute of American Indian Studies in Washington, CT.

 Times are EST: Eastern Standard Time.
 Events are free to attend.
 Webinars will be recorded; links appear at the end of this post and are available on the Avon Library’s YouTube Channel.

-October 12 – Update on the Brian D. Jones site in Avon, CT since discovery in 2019 presented by Eric Heffter, Senior Prehistoric Archaeologist, Archaeological and Historical Services, Storrs, CT.
-October is Archaeology Month in Connecticut, so his presentation will be 90 minutes with time after for Q&A. (NOTE: This may be a hybrid event if the CT DOT and Archaeological and Historical Services wish to use this month as a formal public final presentation on the site.)
+October 10 or 17 (TBD) – Update on the Brian D. Jones site in Avon, CT since discovery in 2019 presented by the team at Archaeological and Historical Services, Storrs, CT.
+October is Archaeology Month in Connecticut, so this presentation will be 90 minutes with time after for Q&A. (NOTE: This may be a hybrid event if the CT DOT and Archaeological and Historical Services wish to use this month as a formal public final presentation on the site.)